Skip to game

 Baker's Dozen

-All 52 cards dealt face-up into 13 columns of 4.
-Kings are moved to the bottom of their columns before play begins.
-Build down regardless of suit, single cards only.
-Empty columns can't be filled.
-A classic patience game with perfect information.
+All 52 cards face-up in 13 columns of 4.
+Kings move to the bottom before play.
+Build down any suit, single cards only.
+Empty columns stay empty.

 Win rate: ~65–75% · 1 deck · 13 columns · Any suit descending